This story was originally published in October 2023. It has been updated with information for the 2024 season.

 Enter turnkey services, another big change to game-day culture.

 Since 2018, a university-sanctioned commercial vendor has been providing tailgate set-ups and catering in areas that now include Patrick F. Taylor Hall and Nicholson Gateway.
-Operated by Revelry Sports & Entertainment since 2019, this season’s packages range from $1,800 for a standard, single game set-up for 25 people to $37,500 for a premium set-up for 100 for the whole season.
+Operated by Revelry Sports & Entertainment since 2019, this season’s packages range from mini tailgates for a single game for $1,000 to the Revelry XL setup for 300 fans at a custom price.
+Private tailgate packages for this weekend’s LSU vs. Alabama match-up, ranging from $2,050 to $7,500, are sold out.

-“The goal is to expand services to a broader audience,” Worsham says.
+“The goal is to expand services to a broader audience,” Worsham told 225 last year.
 “You have people who come in for games from out of town, and they don’t have time to haul equipment and food.
 They need a turnkey solution.
 This has been designed with that fan in mind.
 You don’t want 100% turnkey tailgating, but you also don’t want 0%.”

 “Parking for our trailer has gotten more expensive, but that’s in line with society at large,” Rau says.

-Worsham says that LSU Athletics makes tweaks to game-day culture every year often in response to fan feedback on post-game surveys.
-For example, past confusion over parking lots led to the creation of a color-coded parking system in 2021, he says.
+LSU Athletics makes tweaks to game-day culture every year often in response to fan feedback on post-game surveys, according to Worsham.
+For example, past confusion over parking lots led to the creation of a color-coded parking system in 2021, he said.

 Stay up on current game-day policies here.
-LSU takes on the Auburn Tigers at Tiger Stadium this Saturday at 6 p.m.
+LSU takes on the Alabama Crimson Tide at Tiger Stadium this Saturday, Nov.
+9, at 6:30 p.m.